Feynman Categories: Indexed Enriched Feynman categories, (odd) twists and Hopf algebras

 \end{proof}

-\begin{rmk} \mbox{} \begin{enumerate} \item Notice that the above Proposition easily translates to the indexed case. \item If we use $\FF_{\O}$, with $\O$ the operad of trees with labeled leaves and gluing at leaves, we arrive precisely at the Hopf algebra of rooted trees of Connes--Kreimer \cite{CK}.
+\begin{rmk} \mbox{} \begin{enumerate} \item Instead of the condition of being connected, we could have imposed the condition of being one particle irreducible (1-PI), which is also hereditary, see \cite{GKT}.
+This is a typical condition in physics. \item Notice that the above Proposition easily translates to the indexed case. \item If we use $\FF_{\O}$, with $\O$ the operad of trees with labeled leaves and gluing at leaves, we arrive precisely at the Hopf algebra of rooted trees of Connes--Kreimer \cite{CK} in the version with tails.
+For the version without tails, see below.
 This can be seen as coming naturally from the construction above to the Feynman category of $\operads^{pl}$ or $\operads$, see \cite{GKT}. \end{enumerate}

 \end{rmk}